 Processing is defined as covering operations (transformation, construction, assembly, enhancement, renovation, modification, conversion) with the objective of producing a new or really improved item.
-It should be noted that goods subjected to processing activities must be included in Intrastat and recorded with the Nature of Transaction Code 4 (with a view to processing) or 5 (following processing).
+It should be noted that goods subjected to processing activities must be included in Intrastat and recorded with nature of transaction code4 (with a view to processing) or 5 (following processing).